shalinimoorthy29/Computational-Biology/002_NCBI GEO_GSE46056_RNAseq Workflow/001_SRA Toolkit Installation and SRA Files Acquisition/README.md

    ```bash
    nano ~/compbio/sratoolkit/srr_accessions.txt
    ```
-   (Like a list:
+Like a list:
 SRR827457
 SRR827458
 SRR827459
-   ...)
+... until the final ID

 One SRR accession IDs have been entered into the nano terminal, press Ctrl+O to save the file and Ctrl+X to close the nano terminal.

 9. Use prefetch to download the .sra files for each accession number:
    ```bash